VlachosGroup/nextorch/docs/source/user/overview.rst

 The major steps of implementing BO in NEXTorch can be summarized as following:

-1. Import :code:`nextorch` and other packages
+1. Import nextorch and other packages
 2. Define the objective function and the design space
 3. Define the initial sampling plan
 4. Initialize an :code:`Experiment` object